scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

       }
     }

 Though two `slow` and `fast` vals are independent, in the current implementation they both synchronize on `this` for the entire duration of computation.
-This leads to situation when `fast` is required to wail for `slow` to be computed.
+This leads to situation when `fast` is required to wait for `slow` to be computed.
 In the versions presented above, a single call to `bad` may lead to monitor on `this` being held forever, leading calls to `slow` and `fast` to also block forever.

 Note that those interactions are very surprising to users as they leak the internal limitations of implementation of lazy vals.